 We can check if a numerical value is finite or infinite using finite() and infinite() functions.

 NaN doesn’t check if a value is numerical or not.
 The value NaN is useful for the result of mathematical operations, which are not defined in mathematics.
 For example, log(-1) will be NaN.

 PHP Numerical Strings

-The function is_numeric() is useful to determine if a string or variable is numeric or not.
+The function is_numeric() is useful in determining if a string or variable is numeric or not.
 The function will return true for numbers written in octal, binary, or hexadecimal notation.
-It will also return true if the numbers are written in exponential notation like +16.52e39 false otherwise.
+It will also return true if the numbers are written in exponential notation like +16.52e39, and false otherwise.

 bool(true) bool(true) bool(true) bool(false)

 We can also cast a numerical value into another data type.
 We can use (init) or (integer) to convert any value to an integer.
 In the case of floats, the values will always be rounded towards zero.
 Another way to cast strings and floats to integers is with the help of the intval() function.
 Both (int) and intval() work in the same manner.

 <?php $x = 23465.768; $int_cast = (int)$x; echo $int_cast,"<br>"; $x = "23465.768"; $int_cast = (int)$x; echo $int_cast,"<br>"; ?>

 One should be able to determine the type of a number or the final type of a result after using a variety of operations.
 Understand the predefined functions and also cast them to a specific type after doing some checks.

 We hope you have gained a clear understanding of the different types of numbers used in PHP programming.
 We suggest you to apply them in your initial programs and observe the varying outputs.
 Refer to our previous blogs in case you want to refresh some of your other basics.
 Stay motivated and keep learning!